List of The League of Extraordinary Gentlemen titles: Les Hommes Mystérieux (The Mysterious Men)

 Les Hommes Mystérieux later participated in World War I, and during this conflict Jean Robur died when his airship was shot down at the Battle of the Somme.
-After the war Les Hommes Mystérieux supposedly disbanded.
+After the war, Les Hommes Mystérieux is rumored to have disbanded.

 Die Zwielicht-Helden (The Twilight Heroes)

 The German version of the League, known as Die Zwielicht-Helden ("The Twilight Heroes"), was formed around 1909 and based in the "newly constructed Berlin Metropolis".
 Its members were: